Murder of Girly Chew Hossencofft

-Girly Chew (August 27, 1963 – September 9, 1999) was a Malaysian woman who disappeared on September 9, 1999, in Albuquerque, New Mexico.
+Girly Chew Hossencofft (August 27, 1963 – September 9, 1999) was a Malaysian woman who disappeared on September 9, 1999, in Albuquerque, New Mexico.
 The investigation into the murder of Girly Chew revealed a conspiracy theory involving reptilian queens, UFOs and reports of cannibalism.
 Girly Chew's husband Diazien Hossencofft and his girlfriend Linda Henning were convicted of her murder.
 Her body has never been found.

 Victim

 Girly Chew was born on August 27, 1963, in Tanjung Bungah, Penang, to Malaysian Chinese parents.
 During a visit to the United States in the early 1990s, she met Diazien Hossencofft at SeaWorld.
 In 1993, Girly and Diazien married.
 They resided in Albuquerque, New Mexico, where Girly was employed as a bank teller.
 In January 1999, Girly moved out of the couple's home and filed for divorce after a domestic violence incident where Diazien had threatened to kill her.
 She confided in her co-workers that she was afraid of her husband after she learned he had lied to her about his career as a doctor and was using a fake name.